soda-inria/carte/README.md

-# carte
-Repository for CARTE: Context-Aware Representation of Table Entities
+# CARTE: Context-Aware Representation of Table Entities

+This repository contains the implementation of CARTE.

+## Installation

+## Getting started

+## Our paper